giovanniligato/IoT-Project/Documentation/Documentation.md

 # 1. Introduction
 In an industrial setting, rooms dedicated to the maintenance and inspection of industrial batteries or fuel cells are critical.
-These rooms, known as battery rooms or fuel cell rooms, pose significant risks due to the potential release of hazardous gases, particularly carbon monoxide (CO), and the heat generated during the charging and discharging cycles of the batteries or fuel cells.
+These rooms, known as battery rooms or fuel cell rooms, pose significant risks due to the potential release of *hazardous gases*, particularly carbon monoxide (CO), and the *heat* generated during the charging and discharging cycles of the batteries or fuel cells.

 The industrial battery room is typically situated within larger facilities such as factories producing electric vehicles, renewable energy plants utilizing fuel cells, or data centers relying on large battery banks for uninterruptible power supplies (UPS).
 For instance, in a factory producing electric vehicles, the battery room is essential for the regular maintenance and inspection of the batteries that power the vehicles.
 Similarly, in a renewable energy plant, fuel cells are maintained in these rooms to ensure efficient energy storage and conversion.
 Data centers, which require constant power, also depend on battery rooms to house backup batteries that can be critical during power outages.

 The primary function of these rooms is to house large industrial batteries or fuel cells essential for energy storage and backup power.
 Regular maintenance, inspection, and occasional repair of these energy storage systems take place in this controlled environment.
 During the charging and discharging processes, batteries can emit gases, including hydrogen and carbon monoxide.
 CO is particularly dangerous as it is colorless and odorless, posing a significant risk of poisoning to human operators.
 Furthermore, the chemical reactions within batteries and fuel cells generate substantial heat.
 Without adequate ventilation and cooling, the room can reach high temperatures, making it unsafe for human occupancy.

-VoltVault is designed to mitigate these risks implementing stringent safety protocols.
+**VoltVault** is designed to mitigate these risks implementing stringent safety protocols.
 Before any human operator enters the battery room, sensors for evaluating CO levels, temperature, and humidity are activated.
 These sensors are strategically placed to provide accurate and comprehensive readings.
 If sensors detect CO levels above permissible exposure limits or temperatures exceeding the safe operational range, an automated system activates fans and cooling units.
 The ventilation system is designed to rapidly expel hazardous gases and reduce the temperature to safe levels, ensuring the environment is safe for human entry.

 Once the operator enters the room, the sensors remain active to continuously monitor the conditions.
 This real-time monitoring ensures that any sudden changes in CO levels or temperature are immediately detected, triggering the ventilation and cooling systems as necessary.
 The operator's tasks include visual inspections of the batteries or fuel cells, checking for signs of wear or damage, performing diagnostic tests, replacing faulty components, and ensuring all systems are operating efficiently.
 Given the critical nature of these tasks, it is essential that the room maintains optimal conditions to protect the operator's health.